-There is little question of the importance of these prevention and protection processes as cyber attack frequency and severity continues to increase, whether it involves extortion, destructive malware, or compromised credentials.
-Fraud, data loss, or disruption of service are not only disruptive, but also damaging to an institution’s finances, operations, compliance standing, strategic planning, and reputation.
+There is little question of the importance of these prevention and protection processes as cyber-attack frequency and severity continue to increase, whether it involves extortion, destructive malware, or compromised credentials.
+Fraud, data loss, or disruption of service are not only disruptive, but also damaging to an institution's finances, operations, compliance standing, strategic planning, and reputation.

 An IT audit provides risk assessments considering information technology and cloud platforms, cybercrime threats (including ransomware), and the several available standards like those of the Federal Financial Institutions Examination Council (FFIEC).

 An IT audit provides greater insight into the institution's:

 As preparedness is so critical, an IT audit is a useful tool to minimize risk and develop cost-effective security programs.
 Next, we outline the benefits in more detail.

 Get a customized quote on a combination IT Audit + Penetration Test now using our self-service pricing tool.

 #1 Risk overview.
 The audit seeks to identify gaps in the institutions' overall cyber risk.
 Determining threats to critical systems and sensitive data in advance helps determine what risk management practices and controls are still needed or should be altered or enhanced for greater effectiveness.

 #2 Recommendations.
 An IT audit isn't simply scanning for the negatives.
 The goal should also be to make positive recommendations that mitigate risk and improve information security controls, risk management, compliance, and governance.
 The audit report can also help secure C-suite buy-in to address any issues detected.